5.5 Rest, Comfort, Positioning, and Independence

 - Rest and comfort are affected by pain, noise, lighting, toileting needs, temperature, alignment, anxiety, and unmet preferences.

-- Independence is promoted by setup, cueing, choices, adaptive devices, and patience, not by doing everything for the resident.
+- Promote independence with setup, cueing, choices, adaptive devices, and patience, never by doing everything for the resident.

 Rest, Comfort, Positioning, and Independence

-Rest and comfort are basic care needs, but they are not passive.
-A resident may be unable to sleep because of pain, fear, noise, wet linens, a wrinkle under the hip, needing the toilet, shortness of breath, hunger, thirst, loneliness, room temperature, or poor positioning.
-A CNA cannot diagnose the cause, but can observe, ask, adjust simple comfort measures, and report concerns.
+Rest and comfort are basic needs, but caring for them is active work.
+A resident may be unable to sleep because of pain, fear, noise, wet linens, a wrinkle under the hip, a full bladder, shortness of breath, hunger, thirst, loneliness, room temperature, or poor positioning.
+A nurse aide cannot diagnose the cause, but can observe, ask, adjust simple comfort measures, and report concerns to the nurse.

 Comfort begins before the resident asks.
-During rounds, check whether the resident is clean, dry, warm enough, aligned, and able to reach the call light, water if allowed, tissues, glasses, hearing aids, phone, and personal items.
-A resident who cannot reach the call light may try to get up alone.
-A resident who cannot reach water may drink less.
-A resident whose feet press against the footboard may develop pain or skin injury.
+During rounds, check whether the resident is clean, dry, warm, aligned, and able to reach the call light, water (if allowed), tissues, glasses, hearing aids, phone, and personal items.
+A resident who cannot reach the call light may try to get up alone and fall.
+A resident who cannot reach water drinks less.
+A resident whose feet press the footboard can develop pain or skin injury.

 Structured Aid: Comfort Rounds Check